Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 - Interdisciplinary complexity: FTD sits at the intersection of psychiatry and neurology, making collaboration between specialists essential.

-Why interdisciplinary exchange is crucial for FTD diagnosis and care
+Interdisciplinary exchange for FTD diagnosis and care

-Marc: Interdisciplinary exchange is key because early and accurate diagnosis requires insights from both neurology and psychiatry.
+Flavia: Why is interdisciplinary exchange crucial for the diagnosis and care of FTD?Marc: Interdisciplinary exchange is key because early and accurate diagnosis requires insights from both neurology and psychiatry.
 Through case discussions, members can share experiences and learn from one another.
 This reduces the risk of misdiagnoses and ensures that patients receive appropriate care.
 Correct diagnosis is critical—not only for clinical management, but also for prognosis and supporting families.

 The long-term goal of the network